How and why we started the project

 Plans for the future of Compassionate Inverclyde

-- To become a placement for community justice
+- To provide a placement opportunity for community justice.

-- To become a placement for student nurses
+- To provide a placement opportunity for student nurses.

 For more information, please watch Developing Compassionate Inverclyde and Compassionate Inverclyde Staff and Volunteer Perspective or contact Alison Bunce.